top of page

 The Rolex Award

 A significant number of research papers have been published by members on a variety of topics from glaciology to pollution.
-Long-term studies by the Group on polluted sites on Spitsbergen have recently drawn substantial interest after being presented as a poster at an international conference.
+Long-term studies by the Group on polluted sites in Spitsbergen and on flora and fauna observations have drawn substantial interest by being presented as posters at international conferences.

 Over 30,000 photographs